apache/royale-docs/features/as3/strict-function-types.md

 a = b; // valid; no error!
 ```

-Inheritance is also considered when checking whether function signatures are compatible.
+Inheritance is also considered when checking whether function signatures are compatible:

 ```as3
 var func1:(x:B)=>void;
 var func2:(x:A)=>void;
 ```

-When `func1` is called, it will be passed a value of type `B`. `func2` is considered compatible with `func1` because a value of type `B` may be assigned to a parameter of type `A`.
+When `func1` is called, it will be passed a value of type `B`. `func2` is considered compatible with `func1` because a value of type `B` may be assigned to a parameter of type `A`:

 ```as3
 func1 = func2; // valid; no error!
 ```

 However, `func2` will accept any value of type `A`.
-If there's another class, `C`, that also extends `A`, but doesn't extend `B`, this value of type `C` cannot be assigned to a parameter of type `B`, so an error must be reported if `func1` is assigned to `func2`.
+If there's another class, `C`, that also extends `A` but doesn't extend `B`, this value of type `C` cannot be assigned to a parameter of type `B`, so an error must be reported if `func1` is assigned to `func2`:

 ```as3
 // Error: Implicit coercion of a value of type (x:A)=>void to an unrelated type (x:B)=>void. func2 = func1;
 ```

-A `...rest` parameter is compatible with any number of parameters, and their types don't matter.
+A `...rest` parameter is compatible with any number of parameters, and their types don't matter:

 ```as3
 var func1:(x:String, y:Number, z:Boolean)=>void;